10 Best Therapists for Women in New York City

 5. Conflict Resolution: Therapy can help individuals and couples develop healthier ways to resolve conflicts and communicate more effectively, improving relationships.
 Psychodynamic therapy in particular helps our clients understand where some of their default reactions are rooted in childhood experiences, and replace those with more helpful thought patterns.

-6. Behavioral Change: Counseling can assist in identifying and modifying maladaptive behaviors and patterns, which can create to positive changes in daily life and interactions.
+6. Behavioral Change: Counseling can assist in identifying and modifying maladaptive behaviors and patterns, which can create positive changes in daily life and interactions.
 Women can learn to overcome anxiety symptoms that cause them to lose confidence, use positive self talk to reframe self sabotaging beliefs, and improve their self esteem.

 Importance of Finding the Right Fit: